 According to the FTC’s press release, the businesses targeted include “an array of large companies, top advertisers, leading retailers, top consumer product companies, and major advertising agencies,” suggesting that no brand or business is “too big” to escape FTC sanctions.
 As Samuel Levine, Director of the FTC’s Bureau of Consumer Protection, was quoted as saying in the press release, “Advertisers will pay a price if they engage in these deceptive practices.”
 And, at least in this case, that price could be as high as nearly $44,000 per violation.

 Does Your Agency or Brand Need a Review Generation, Reputation Management, or Review Response Service?

 Positive reviews can have negative consequences if they are fake or fraudulent.
 Not only can your search visibility and rankings plummet, you could even find yourself on the receiving end of a lawsuit.

 The legal and financial risk simply isn’t worth the reward — especially since there are safer solutions that your business can leverage instead, like industry-leading review generation services by Shout About Us.
 Our review generation process is simple and transparent, providing you with peace of mind that you’re in compliance with Yelp, Facebook, Google, and all other business review platforms.

-To learn more about how Shout About Us can help you generate reviews ethically

-	and effortlessly, read about our three-step review generation process, or ask

-	for a demo of the services we offer.
-In addition to automated review generation

-	and white label reputation management, we also provide a review reply service

-	that matches your clients with our professional response scribes, available 24/7

-	to provide custom responses to all of your clients’ ratings and reviews.
+To learn more about how Shout About Us can help you generate reviews ethically and effortlessly, read about our three-step review generation process, or ask for a demo of the services we offer.
+In addition to automated review generation and white label reputation management, we also provide a review reply service that matches your clients with our professional response scribes, available 24/7 to provide custom responses to all of your clients’ ratings and reviews.

-	Discover why Qebot, V Digital Services, 411 Locals Business Services, and other

-	agencies trust Shout About Us for review response, generation, and management.

-	Contact us online to get started and move your agency forward today.
+Discover why Qebot, V Digital Services, 411 Locals Business Services, and other agencies trust Shout About Us for review response, generation, and management.
+Book a demo to get started and move your agency or brand forward today.